microsoft/tyger/docs/guides/codespecs.md

   # The number of GPUs required.
   gpu: 1

-# The maximum number of replicas this codepec can have.
+# The maximum number of replicas this codespec can have.
-# Applies only to worker codespecs.
 The default is 1.
 maxReplicas: 1

 # Applies only to worker codespecs.